Trinity School (New York City): History

-In 1895, Trinity moved to its current location at 91st Street between Amsterdam and Columbus Avenues in the Upper West Side of Manhattan.
+In 1895, Trinity moved to its current location at 91st Street between Amsterdam and Columbus Avenues on the Upper West Side of Manhattan.
 Trinity currently occupies seven connected buildings: 151 and 149 West 91st Street house the admissions, advancement, and business offices; 139 West 91st houses the Lower School; 121 West 91st Street houses the Lower School language labs, Middle School Science Labs, and the Morse Theater; 115 West 91st houses the Middle School and two gymnasia; and 101 West 91st houses the Upper School, the two swimming pools, and the John McEnroe '77 Tennis Courts (opened in 2012), and in 2017 the school opened a 65,000 square foot addition, adding new science labs, classrooms, and a new performing arts center.

 Shortly before the completion of the new upper school building in 1968, Trinity severed its Episcopal ties with Trinity Church, and is now non-sectarian, thus receiving no endowment from the Church.
 The school does, however, retain an Episcopal priest who is paid by Trinity Church.
 The priest delivers weekly chapel services at the school, as well as the annual baccalaureate service held at Trinity Church each May.

 Forbes Magazine named Trinity the country's best private school in 2010.
 In 2004, The Wall Street Journal ranked Trinity as third best at getting its students accepted to some of the country's most exclusive colleges.

 Under the leadership of John Allman, Trinity has tried to address some of the class and elitism issues that plague the school given the shift from its origins, and continues to build on their decade-long attempts to address diversity.

 Academics

 The Lower and Middle School courseloads are highly structured, and ninth and tenth graders are offered limited flexibility in their courses.
-Juniors and seniors, however, are much freer to flexibly select electives and other such courses.
+Juniors and seniors are freer to flexibly select electives and other such courses.
 English is the only subject mandated through four years in the Upper School.
 Math is mandated for three, and the lab sciences for two.
-There is a requirement for religion and Physical Education.
-Trinity is also notable for having a full Classics department, which is widely recognized as one of the strongest in the nation.
+There is a requirement for a religion, philosophy, or ethics course and Physical Education.
+Trinity is also notable for having a full Classics department.
 Nearly 40% of the student body takes either Latin or Greek, while more than 60% take two languages.